Christopher Wenner

 Max Christopher Wenner, known as Christopher Wenner and later as Max Stahl (6 December 1954 – 28 October 2021), was a British journalist and television presenter.
 He was best known for filming an East Timorese demonstration and its aftermath that became known as the Santa Cruz massacre.
-His coverage of East Timor's struggle for independence is listed in Unesco's Memory of the World register as a "turning point" in the birth of a new nation.
+His coverage of East Timor's struggle for independence is listed in UNESCO's Memory of the World international register as a "turning point" in the birth of a new nation.

 Early life

 Wenner was born in Kensington, West London, England.
-He was the third of the four sons of Michael Alfred Wenner (1921–2020), a British author, company director, former diplomat who served as Ambassador to El Salvador (from 1967–1971), and Gunnilla Ståhle (1931–1986), who was Swedish.
+He was the third of the four sons of Michael Alfred Wenner (1921–2020), a British author, company director, former diplomat who served as Ambassador to El Salvador (from 1967 to 1971), and Gunnilla Ståhle (1931–1986), who was Swedish.
 The surname he later used as a war correspondent was a variation on his mother's maiden name.

 Education

 Wenner was educated at Stonyhurst College, a boarding independent school near Clitheroe in Lancashire, which he left in 1973, followed by Balliol College, Oxford, where he acted in the Dramatic Society.